-If you really want to experience the magic, visit Toledo, also known as The Imperial City at sunset.
+To experience the magic, visit Toledo, also known as The Imperial City, at sunset.

-Toledo is located approximately 70 kilometers south of Madrid and is a town with a long history.
+Toledo is located approximately 70 kilometres south of Madrid and has a long history.

 It flourished during Roman times, followed by the Visigoths, the Caliphate of Cordoba and the conquest by Alfonso VI of Castile in 1065.

-Each and every culture left its marks and well preserved buildings but the majority date from the Middle Ages and the Renaissance.
+Each culture left its marks and well-preserved buildings but the majority date from the Middle Ages and the Renaissance.

-The Alcazar opposite was the seat of the royal court until it was moved frist to Valladolid and later to Madrid.
+The Alcazar opposite was the seat of the royal court until it was moved first to Valladolid and later to Madrid.

-Tolerance and peaceful coexistence between Christians, Muslims and Jews was a prominent feature of the culture here until the Jews were expelled from Spain.
-During the ´good times´ Toledo was also a center for learning and translations.
+Tolerance and peaceful coexistence between Christians, Muslims and Jews were prominent features of the culture here until the Jews were expelled from Spain.
+During the good times, Toledo was also a centre for learning and translations.

 Toledo Old Town